 Day 4.
 Flight to and birding on Mohéli

 There are four bird species endemic to Mohéli that we will be looking for: Comoros Green Pigeon, Moheli Bulbul, Moheli Brush Warbler, and Moheli Scops Owl.
-Additional specials we might encounter on Mohéli, among others, are Comoros Thrush, Blue Vanga, Tambourine Dove, Malagasy Turtle Dove, Greater Vasa Parrot, Malagasy White-eye, Malagasy Green Sunbird, Malagasy Harrier, spectacular flybys onto the volcanic ridges of Peregrine Falcon, and with luck even the enigmatic Cuckoo Roller, the only member of an ancient lineage (not Coraciiformes), without any known relatives among modern birds and therefore the only species in its own order.
+Additional specials we might encounter on Mohéli, are Comoros Thrush, Blue Vanga, Tambourine Dove, Malagasy Turtle Dove, Greater Vasa Parrot, Malagasy White-eye, Malagasy Green Sunbird, Malagasy Harrier, spectacular flybys onto the volcanic ridges of Peregrine Falcon, and with luck even the enigmatic Cuckoo Roller, the only member of an ancient lineage (not Coraciiformes), without any known relatives among modern birds and therefore the only species in its own order.

 Day 5.
 Birding Mohéli

 We will have another full day to search for the avian treasures that the island of Mohéli has to offer.
 One of the things we might do, is walk down to the village of Nioumachoua and the Mohéli Marine Park, the Comoros’ first national park.
 (But the exact program depends on what birds we still need to target, and other factors).
 The islets of this park with their dry or non-existent vegetation are remarkable; their importance lies in their attraction for seabirds.
 In particular we will look for White-tailed Tropicbird as well as various other marine species.
 The part of the park extending onto the land is home to Comoros Thrush, Moheli Brush Warbler, and Blue Vanga, among many others, and offers us another chance of finding Moheli Scops Owl.